kshutkin/package-build/pkgbld/README.md

 pkgbld --preprocess=index
 ```

 Defines what entry points/files should be preprocessed using `rollup-plugin-preprocess`.
-For the entry point will be defined variable es (for esm target), cjs (for commonjs) and umd (for umd) depending on the target type.
+The entry point will be defined as variable es (for esm target), cjs (for commonjs) and umd (for umd) depending on the target type.
 Please request more variables / more granular logic if you want more.

 ### dir